BranislavLazic/akka-cqrs-activator/README.md

 #### Write side

 On the write side, Akka Persistent FSM actor is being used to store current state and to define behavior.
-In our case - IssueAggregate.
+In our case - IssueRepository.
-IssueAggregateManager is being used to manage creation of IssueAggregate actors.
+IssueRepositoryManager is being used to manage creation of IssueRepository actors.
-Each time when new issue is being created, new IssueAggregate actor is being created with unique id.
+Each time when new issue is being created, new IssueRepository actor is being created with unique id.
 Therefore, one actor per issue.
 The unique id is composed from time UUID and date (which is date of creation).
-If the actor is not existing in the context of IssueAggregateManager, then the actor is being created as a new one, or recovered by provided id.
+If the actor is not existing in the context of IssueRepositoryManager, then the actor is being created as a new one, or recovered by provided id.
 In case of recovery, events will be replayed and actor will be recovered to its latest state.